Nov/Dec 2016

 Abstract:

-François Recanati has pioneered the 'mental file' framework for thinking about concepts and how we refer to
+François Recanati has pioneered the 'mental file' framework for thinking about concepts and how we refer to the world in thought and language.

 François Recanati (IJN), (Sept.2016), Local pragmatics: reply to Mandy Simons, Inquiry